nathan-contino/diff-camera/README.md

 ### DoCommand

-This model provides functionality to empty the stack of image memories using a DoCommand:
+This service provides functionality to clear the image memory using a DoCommand:

 #### targeted_memory_erasure